Romea/husky/README.md

 ## **Authors**

- Husky project was developed by **Jean Laneurit** in the context of BaudetRob ANR project.
+ Husky project was developed by **Jean Laneurit** in the context of Tirrex ANR project.

 ## **Contact**